57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 [2024-12-08T07:34:47.865219000Z DEBUG solana_runtime::message_processor::stable_log] Program log: Account created succesfully.
 ```

-From this test, we found that creating an account consumes approximately **3000** CUs.
+This test found that creating an account consumes approximately **3000** CUs.
 This value is not fixed but typically remains within a close range.

-**Create a Simple Data Structure**
+#### Create a Simple Data Structure

-Next, let’s analyze the CU consumption of creating a simple data structure.
+Next, let's analyze the CU consumption of creating a simple data structure.
 An example of this can be found in the `basic/account-data` directory of the `program-examples` repository.
 The full example program can be found [here](https://github.com/solana-developers/program-examples/blob/main/basics/account-data/anchor/).
 Below is the data structure defined in the program:

 ```rust
 use anchor_lang::prelude::*;